-The GOP's favorite climate excuse makes a comeback in the Trump administration.
+The GOP's favorite climate excuse makes a comeback in the Trump administration

 Ryan Zinke is not a scientist.

-It's been awhile since "I'm not a scientist" was the go-to line for Republican politicians confronted with uncomfortable questions about climate change.
+It's been a while since "I'm not a scientist" was the go-to line for Republican politicians confronted with uncomfortable questions about climate change.
 But the infamous talking point made a big comeback at Tuesday's confirmation hearing for Rep. Ryan Zinke (R-Mont.), Donald Trump's nominee to head the Interior Department.

 During the hearing, Sen. Bernie Sanders (I-Vt.) asked Zinke whether he agrees with the president-elect's view that climate change is a "hoax."